 “You’re a smart guy,” he said.
 “If you wanted to be successful in that job you would have found a way to get there.”

-Byron, for his part, will probably not be successful in these large, capital-intensive industries that make up “organisations of tangible products / services” such as the bearings and mining companies in which Jaques did much of his work.
-He would do better in an IP-focused business in software development or biotech.
-He would do best in something more transdisciplinary.
+Many of you simply aren’t likely to succeed in the large, capital-intensive industries that make up “organisations of tangible products / services” in which Jaques did much of his work.
+You would do better in an IP-focused business in software development or biotech, an environment that is less tangible and more transdisciplinary.